anathema/anathema_legacy/Development_Documentation/Distribution/English/readme.txt

 ===------------------------------------------------------------------------------===

-Anathema was created  by Sandra Sieroux and Urs Reupke, with further development (starting with version 1.4.1) by Scott Olson and Rob Rutherford.
+Anathema was created  by Sandra Sieroux and Urs Reupke, with further development (starting with version 1.4.1) by Scott Olson, Eric Astor, Rob Rutherford, and others.
 Contact us at the-smith@users.sourceforge.net with questions, comments or suggestions.

 For bug reports you should use the SourceForge.net Tracking System at